 I even refused to place my identity in my body image.
 And I walked like that, with my head held high, for about two solid weeks.
 And then something (it could have been anything) triggered my fear and I sunk under the water again.
 I went back to the old way of flailing and fretting and fixing until the Lord graciously reminded me that he already made me strong enough to fight this battle with him.

 And that’s how it’s been for almost a year now.
 Walking bravely in freedom and then falling down, crawling back into my prison cell and then remembering that I’ve already been set free.
 So I stand up again and walk out in freedom once more.
 I have a feeling that’s how it will be until the good Lord brings me home.

 My son Simon must have this figured out already: In this life we’re all swimming and sometimes the waters get over our heads, but we can keep peace and even experience joy, if we trust that he’s our Daddy and he’s never going to let us drown.

-Allyss Flores is on the brink of 30 and enjoys woodworking and the outdoors with her husband and two small kids.
+Allyss Flores enjoys woodworking and the outdoors with her husband and two small kids.
 She has always loved to read but has recently found a love for writing that would have been nice to have in college!
 An introvert and encourager by nature, she feels most alive during deep conversations over great or not-so-great coffee.
 She is very grateful for the opportunity to share her experience with God’s grace, as it has had a profound effect on her own life.
 Read Allyss’ other posts here.